 Treatment for Snoring and Sleep Apnea:

-Professional treatment of Sleep Disordered Breathing begins with a diagnostic sleep study (otherwise known as a polysomnogram or PSG).
+Professional treatment of snoring and other forms of Sleep Disordered Breathing begins with a diagnostic sleep study (otherwise known as a polysomnogram or PSG).
 The diagnostic recorder is worn overnight while you sleep, and records:

 ✅ brain activity (including levels of sleep/consciousness)

 ✅ cardiac activity